mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/user-management/index.md

 registrationFlow: true
 ```

-See [Deploy Kaptain][deploy-kaptain] for information about configuring Kaptain.
+Refer to [Deploy Kaptain documentation][deploy-kaptain] for information on how to configure Kaptain.

 ### Manual profile creation
 For a finer-grain control and per-namespace resource quota management, profiles for the new users can be created